Preparing properly for a test or procedure may reduce your child's anxiety, encourage cooperation, and help your child

 Children often avoid responding when asked direct questions about their feelings.
 Some children who are happy to share their feelings withdraw as their anxiety and fear increase.

 Play can be a good way to demonstrate the procedure for your child.
 They can also help reveal your child's concerns.

 The play technique should be tailored to your child.
 Most health care facilities that treat children (such as a children's hospital) will use a play technique to prepare your child.
-This involves using an important object or toy of your child's.
+This involves using an object or toy that is important to your child.
 It may be less threatening for your child to communicate concerns through the toy or object than to express them directly.
 For example, a child may be better able to understand a blood test if you discuss how the "doll might feel" during the test.

-Toys or dolls might help you explain the procedure.
-Once you are familiar with the procedure, demonstrate on the toy what your child will experience.
+Once you are familiar with the procedure, demonstrate on the object or toy what your child will experience.
 For example, show positions, bandages, stethoscopes, and how the skin is cleaned.

 For younger school-age children, the play technique is appropriate.
 Older school-age children might view this approach as childish.
 Consider your child's intellectual needs before using this type of communication.

 Older children may benefit from videos that show children of the same age explaining, demonstrating, and going through the same procedure.
 Ask your provider if such videos are available for your child to watch.

 Drawing is another way for children to express themselves.
 Ask your child to draw the procedure after you have explained and demonstrated it.
 You may be able to identify concerns through your child's art.

 DURING THE PROCEDURE

 If the procedure is performed at the hospital or at the provider's office, you will most likely be able to be there.
 Ask the provider if you are not sure.
 If your child does not want you to be there, it is best to honor this wish.

 Out of respect for your child's growing need for privacy, do not allow peers or siblings to view the procedure unless your child allows them or asks for them to be there.